Receiving your aid

 - You are making Satisfactory Academic Progress

 How will I find out what financial aid I received?

-HACC will send an email notification to your HAWKMail account and a paper award letter is sent to the home address we have on file for you.
-The letter outlines the type and amount of financial aid you may receive while studying at HACC and can include grants, scholarships, work-study, or loans.
+HACC will send an email notification to your HAWKMail account of your financial aid offer.
+The financial aid offer outlines the type and amount of financial aid you may receive while studying at HACC and can include grants, scholarships, work-study, or loans.

-Do not make any changes to your FAFSA/SAR after you receive your award letter from HACC.
+Do not make any changes to your FAFSA/SAR after you receive your financial aid offer from HACC.
 If you find you made an error, contact the Financial Aid Office.

 How do I know if FAFSA processed my application?

 It typically takes 3-5 days to process a Free Application for Federal Student Aid (FAFSA) that was submitted online using FAFSA on the Web.
 A paper FAFSA is processed within 7-10 days from the date it was mailed.